OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/mktcap.md

 ---
 title: mktcap
-description: The page explains the 'mktcap' function of OpenBB Terminal's portfolio optimization module.
+description: "The page explains the 'mktcap' function of OpenBB Terminal's portfolio" optimization module.
 It includes detailed parametric descriptions and examples showing how to use the function.
 The 'mktcap' function optimizes a specified portfolio according to market capitalization.